carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 ### Chair

 - Prepare agenda for regular meetings, including time estimates for each item.
-- Set the agenda and send it out along with any other relevant documents to committee members at least one week in advance of meeting.
+- Set the agenda and send it out along with any other relevant documents to committee members at least one week in advance of the meeting.
 - Assign meeting roles.
-- Serve as primary point of contact for Maintainers.
+- Serve as a primary point of contact for Maintainers.
 - Review lesson repositories for instances where the Curriculum Advisory Committee (CAC) is mentioned.
-Respond in a timely fashion,including letting Maintainers and contributors know when items are going to be considered at the next meeting.
+Respond in a timely fashion, including letting Maintainers and contributors know when items are going to be considered at the next meeting.
-- Generally review lesson repositories for items that may come underthe CAC’s purview, according to the CAC consultation rubric, even if not mentioned.
+- Generally review lesson repositories for items that may come under the CAC’s purview, according to the CAC consultation rubric, even if not mentioned.
 - Communicate with lesson Maintainers and contributors, through GitHub issues, about decisions made by the CAC.
 Put contributors and
 Maintainers in contact with CAC members who will assist with implementation.
-- Notify Curriculum Team Lead (Toby Hodges) if a CAC member needs to step down mid-term or becomes unresponsive to communications, so that Core Team can help recruit a replacement if needed.
+- Notify the Curriculum Team Lead (Toby Hodges) if a CAC member needs to step down mid-term or becomes unresponsive to communications so that the Core Team can help recruit a replacement if needed.
 - Approve meeting minutes.
 - Fulfill all other responsibilities of a CAC member.